erickbytes/divbull/divbull.com/content/blog/Stock-Positions-I-Recently-Closed.md

 because I only held 10 shares and feel there is a strong chance of retracement to the $150 level or below.
 Or maybe it will keep on mooning.
 It was one of the best performers in the S&P 500 in 2024.
 I closed out for a $600 profit, successfully trading the shares for a profit in less than a year and riding the greater energy demand trend.
-If shares dipped back under $150,I'd consider getting back in long.
+If shares dipped back under $150, I'd consider getting back in long.

 **AAPL**